tifarekaseke/alu-shell/io_redirections_and_filters/README.md

 This script reads lines from an input file and outputs the first letter of each line, forming an acrostic message.

+# 26-the_biggest_fan

+This script parses web server logs in TSV format and outputs the 11 hosts or IP addresses that made the most requests.